-Tables M-1 and M-2 group plants and other generation entities according to the type of generation technology used.
-Such grouping is for the purpose of understanding the differences in emissions under various LTEMP alternatives due to differences in generation from contributing generation technologies.
+Tables M-1and M-2 group plants and other generation entities according to the type of generation technology used.
+Such grouping is for the purpose of understanding the differences in emissions under various LTEMP alternatives because of differences in generation from contributing generation technologies.
 Different operating regimes of Glen Canyon Dam under the various LTEMP alternatives supply different proportions of baseload or peaking power.
-Peaking power produced at the dam is assumed to displace power that would otherwise be produced by plants using gas turbine technologies, while baseload power produced at the dam is assumed to displace power produced by plants employing steam turbine technologies, most typically coal-fired plants.
+Peaking power produced at the dam is assumed to displace power that would otherwise be produced by plants using gas turbine technologies, while baseload power produced at the dam is assumed to displace power produced by plants.
 Gas- and coal-fired technologies have distinctly different emission profiles and levels.
-Gas plants emit far less SO2 and NOx than do coal-fired plants per unit of energy produced.
-Different mixes of these two types of technologies under various alternatives is related to the total levels of emissions.
+Gas-fired plants emit far less SO2 and NOx than coal-fired plants per unit of energy produced.
+Different mixes of these two types of technologies under various alternatives are related to the total levels of emissions.
 The technology groupings shown in Tables M-1 and M-2 are used below in the reporting and interpretation of results.